bachard/2015-DL-practicalcourse/README.md

 P8: To implemented multiclass logistic regression, I first read and follow the tutorial at http://deeplearning.net/tutorial/logreg.html to get the general idea of how to implement the logistic regression class using theano.
 Then I adapted the code to use it with climin optimisers.
 My implementation uses climin to create the minibatches and uses the climin gradient descent optimiser as initial optimisation method.
-However it is way slower than the implementation from http://deeplearning.net/tutorial/logreg.html
+However it is much slower than the implementation from http://deeplearning.net/tutorial/logreg.html

 P9: Using the implementation from the tutorial, we can achieve an error rate on the test set of about 7.5%.
-Using my implementation with similar parameters, I can achieve an error rate on the test set of about 7.8%.
+Using my implementation with similar parameters (learning rate = 0.13, batch size = 600), I can achieve an error rate on the test set of about 7.8%.

 P10: I used different climin optimisers (Gradient Descent, RMSProp, Lbfgs, Nonlinear Conjugate Gradient)

-P11: The receptive fields ...

 P12: To avoid overfitting, we stop training when the validation error increases or does not decrease enough at some point.
 To implement that, I took inspiration from the early stopping mechanism proposed at http://deeplearning.net/tutorial/gettingstarted.html#opt-early-stopping.

 P13:

 Bonus question: It is a bad scientific practice because we are trying to tune the parameters of the classifier, and even modify the dataset, in order to reach a certain error rate on the test set.
 It does provide any improvement, and can be seen as cheating on the actual performance of the classifier.